renatoathaydes/dartle-website/source/processed/dartle-overview.md

 {{component /processed/fragments/_section.html}}
 {{ define sectionTitle "Clean builds" }}

-Even though Dartle was designed to avoid the necessity of running clean builds, it's still possible there are mistakes that can prevent an incremental build from working.
+Even though Dartle was designed to avoid the need for running clean builds, it's still possible there are mistakes that can prevent an incremental build from working.
 You may also want to test that things are still working when run from a clean environment.